-In the third Data Analytics Series BIGcast, The CECL Effect, John Best speaks with Joe Breeden of Deep Future Analytics about CECL, data pooling, and predictive analytics.
+In the third Data Analytics Series BIGcast, The CECL Effect, John Best speaks with Dr. Joseph Breeden of Deep Future Analytics about CECL, data pooling, and predictive analytics.

 The Impact of CECL

 As Joe Breeden explains in the podcast, CECL stands for Current Expected Credit Loss, and is the new accounting standard for how financial institutions will set loss reserves.
 Typically, organizations under $10 Billion assets have utilized moving averages to calculate loss reserves, but this model is backward-looking and will not be acceptable for the new regulations.
 A moving average model will always set your loss reserves too low moving into a recession and too high moving out of the recession.

 When discussing how to meet CECL requirements and create a forward-looking model, Breeden states, “There is a lot of flexibility on how you implement it, but there are two things that are pretty much unavoidable”:

 - “Lifetime” – Financial institutions need to project what the total loss expectation is for the full life of a loan.
 If a new mortgage has a life of 30 years, loss needs to be predicted for the full 30 years, rather than just the 12 months or so traditionally done by the moving average method.

 - “Current” – Financial institutions now are required to show current economic conditions.
 Somehow, credit unions now have to show current economic and near future economic conditions for likely about the next two years.

 Data Pooling for the Good of your Organization and the Credit Union Movement